BlivionAB/Hope/docs/AssemblyWriting.md

 ### Assembly Writing

-Since, Mach-O defines the code section before the constant section.
-We would have to relocate some of the code.
+Since, Mach-O/Elf defines the code section before the constant section.
+We would have to relocate some of the code after writing it.

 So the steps are:
 ```c++